-For electricity supplied by Type 1 low-carbon power plants in Scenario D, the emissions ( $BE_D$ , $PE_D$ , $LE_D$ ,) are 0 t CO2e.
+For electricity supplied by Type 1 low-carbon power plants in Scenario D, the emissions (BE_D , PE_D , LE_D) are 0 t CO2e.

-For electricity supplied by Type 2 low-carbon power plants, calculate the emissions ( $BE_D$ , $PE_D$ , $LE_D$ .) as follows:
+For electricity supplied by Type 2 low-carbon power plants, calculate the emissions (BE_D , PE_D , LE_D) as follows:

-- 1) Geothermal: account for direct CO2 emissions from geothermal production using the procedures in ACMO002. - 2) Biomass: Use CDM TOOL16 to account for upstream emissions from cultivation, processing, and transport of biomass.
-Assume direct emissions from combustion of renewable biomass or biomass residues under sustainable land management practices are 0 t CO2e.
+1) Geothermal: account for direct CO2 emissions from geothermal production using the procedures in CDM ACM0002.

-- 3) Hydro: Multiply $0.1\ tCO_2/MWh$ by the total net generation in MWh from the plant. - 4) Biogas: Use CDM TOOL14 to account for upstream emissions from biogas production (e.g., manure management, digestion, and transport).
+- Biomass: Use CDM TOOL16 to account for upstream emissions from cultivation, processing, and transport of biomass.
+Assume direct emissions from combustion of renewable biomass or biomass residues under sustainable land management practices are 0 t CO2e. - 3) Hydropower: Multiply 0.1 t CO2e/MWh by the total net generation (MWh) from the plant. - 4) Biogas: Use CDM TOOL14 to account for upstream emissions from biogas production (e.g., manure management, digestion, and transport).

-5.4.1.2 Supply Scenario D2 - Back-up Generation
+5.4.1.2 Scenario D2: Back-up Generation

-For back-up generation power plants, do not account for an emission reduction benefit to a project when excess generation from a dedicated power plant displaces grid generation, either intentionally or unintentionally.
+For back-up generation power plants, do not account for an emission reduction benefit to a project where excess generation from a dedicated power plant displaces grid generation, either intentionally or unintentionally.
 Therefore, do not prorate electricity generation based on how much excess was supplied to the grid, and do not account for the displacement of baseline grid generation.
 All emissions from dedicated power plants must be accounted for, including those arising from periods of excess generation.
-Account for emissions from dedicated power plants that serve as back-up generation power to the grid using Section 5.4.1.1 (Supply Scenario D1 - Off-grid).
+Account for emissions from dedicated power plants that serve as back-up generation power to the grid using Section 5.4.1.1 (Scenario D1).